matheusdoedev/azeite-de-dende/README.md

 ### Why ?

 <ul>
-<li> EThis was a side project that I did on the UI / UX Design course at Coursera.
+<li> This was a side project that I did on the UI / UX Design course at Coursera.
 And so in development I decided to use Gatsby, since the site itself would be a static page </li>
 <li> Practice and gain more experience </li>
 </ul>